hugh-shiftleft/helloshiftleftplay/README.md

 # XPath injection

-After starting the service, it is possible to bypass the credential check with this URL: http://localhost:8082/checkAccount/admin/x'%20or%20'1'='1 .
+After starting the service it is possible to bypass the credential check with this URL: http://localhost:8082/checkAccount/admin/x'%20or%20'1'='1 .
 This results in the following xpath query: `//user[username/text()='admin' and password/text()='x' or '1'='1']` and the message `Hello admin`.

 If you provide wrong credentials the handler returns `Error with your credentials!`.
 Syntax errors as http://localhost:8082/checkAccount/admin/x' result in the error message `A server error occurred: javax.xml.xpath.XPathExpressionException: javax.xml.transform.TransformerException: misquoted literal... expected single quote!`